noxdafox/pebble/doc/index.rst

        .. function:: close()

-          No more job will be allowed into the Pool, existing queued jobs will be consumed.
+          No more job will be allowed into the Pool, queued jobs will be consumed.
-          To ensure the jobs are performed call ThreadPool.join() just after closing the Pool.
+          To ensure all the jobs are performed call *ThreadPool.join()* just after closing the Pool.

        .. function:: stop()

           The ongoing jobs will be performed, all the enqueued ones dropped; this is a fast way to terminate the Pool.
-          To ensure the Pool to be released call ThreadPool.join() after stopping the Pool.
+          To ensure the Pool to be released call *ThreadPool.join()* after stopping the Pool.

        .. function:: join(timeout=0)

-          Waits for all workers to exit.
+          Waits for all workers to exit, must not be called before calling either *stop()* or *close()*.
           If *timeout* is greater than 0 and some worker is still running after it expired a TimeoutError will be raised.